This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll find the Dambulla Cave Temple in the city of Dambulla.
-Dambulla is located 160 km from Colombo, 73 km from Kandy, or 105 km from Trincomalee.
+Dambulla is located 160 km from Colombo, 105 km from Trincomalee, or 73 km from Kandy, Sri Lanka.

-The actual cave temples are located up on top of a large rock that you must walk to.
+The actual Dambulla Cave Temples are located up on top of a large rock that you must walk to.
 The walk takes about 20-minutes and involves climbing many stairs.
-There are two car parks in which there is a path up to the temples, but there is only one where you can buy the cave temple entrance ticket…
+There are two car parking lots in which there is a path up to the temples, but there is only one where you can buy the cave temple entrance ticket…

 In Dambulla, you can walk up to the cave temples from two locations.
-The first is at the Golden Budhha Statue and Buddhist Museum.
+The first path starts at the Golden Budhha Statue and Buddhist Museum.
 DO NOT walk up to the cave temples from here!

 Because there is no ticket booth at the top.
-This means you will need to walk up to the cave temples, then back down the other side to buy the entrance ticket to only back up AGAIN.
+This means you will need to walk up to the cave temples, then back down the path on the other side to buy the entrance ticket to only back up AGAIN.

 Where should you buy the entrance ticket then?

-Go to the car park entrance on Colombo Rd/Kandy Rd (NOT the entrance on the Kany-Jaffna Highway/Kandy Rd.)
+Go to the parking lot entrance on Colombo Rd/Kandy Rd (NOT the entrance on the Kandy-Jaffna Highway/Kandy Rd.)
 It’s confusing because both roads are Kandy Rd, however, they both turn into different roads near the temples.
 You can easily see this on the Google map above.